lambrou/susentry/README.md

 ## Please note:
 ### - Bright lights in the background, or blurry images will usually fail facial comparison.
 ### - By no means is this more secure than your password.
 If someone held up a clear enough picture of you, it would pass the facial recognition.
-### - The files in the 'known' images folder can easily be edited without root priveleges.
-Fixing this is on the first of my to-do list.